yuvabharathib/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 An 8-bit ADC with 3.3V of full-scale voltage has a quantum equal to: 3.3V / 256 levels = 12.9mV.
 The quantum is the minimum voltage value that ADC can discretize.
 When an analog value being sampled falls between two digital levels the analog signal will be represented by the nearest digital value.
 This causes a very slight error called “quantization error”.

+Different Ways To Read STM32 ADC

+1 – The Polling Method

+It’s the easiest way in code in order to perform an analog to digital conversion using the ADC on an analog input channel.
+However, it’s not an efficient way in all cases as it’s considered to be a blocking way of using the ADC.
+As in this way, we start the A/D conversion and wait for the ADC until it completes the conversion so the CPU can resume processing the main code.

+2 – The Interrupt Method

+The interrupt method is an efficient way to do ADC conversion in a non-blocking manner, so the CPU can resume executing the main code routine until the ADC completes the conversion and fires an interrupt signal so the CPU can switch to the ISR context and save the conversion results for further processing.

+However, when you’re dealing with multiple channels in a circular mode or so, you’ll have periodic interrupts from the ADC that are too much for the CPU to handle.
+This will introduce jitter injection and interrupt latency and all sorts of timing issues to the system.
+This can be avoided by using DMA.

+3 – The DMA Method

+Lastly, the DMA method is the most efficient way of converting multiple ADC channels at very high rates and still transfers the results to the memory without CPU intervention which is so cool and time-saving technique.

 The STM32 Nucleo Board
 The STM32 development board in use belongs to the NUCLEO family: the NUCLEO-G431RB is equipped with an STM32G431RB microcontroller, led, buttons, and connectors (Arduino shield compatible).
 It provides an easy and fast way to build prototypes.